 A bar cart is not only a trendy piece of decor, but it’s also a storage solution for glassware.
 Bar carts work in kitchens, living rooms, and dining rooms.
 They’re the perfect spot to display your favorite alcohol and trinkets.
 This Art Deco-inspired bar cart has two spacious glass shelves and is crafted in a timeless gold.

 One of the best parts of marriage is entertaining guests as a couple.
 You may have dishware you use day-to-day, but it’s fun to add a playful dinnerware set to your registry.
 We love the Emma Matte Dinnerware Collection because its mix-and-match color range, including soft pink and matte black, works for any occasion.
 Another set we have our eyes on is the Colorwave Coupe Collection.
 This set is perfect for casual entertaining or everyday use with its different shapes (coupe, rim, and square) and two-toned pieces.

 Pasta bowls can be used for more than just noodles.
 They’re perfect for salads, stir fry, soups, and grain bowls.
 These multi-purpose, shallow bowls complete dishware sets and come in extra handy when entertaining guests.
-Some of our favorites include this modern low-lip set, these porcelain glazed pieces, and this casually-rimmed coupe collection.
+Some of our favorites include these porcelain glazed pieces, and this casually-rimmed coupe collection.

 Moving in with your spouse is a chance to get rid of all those mix-matched mugs collected over the years.
 Invest in a proper set once and for all.
 If you’re a latte lover, try these two-toned pantry mugs that have a wide opening—perfect for foam.
 This Le Creuset set is timeless and comes in a variety of colors that match their other top-rated products.
 If your style is more casual, each mug in this ceramic hand-painted set is slightly different in shape.
 These fine stoneware pieces are sophisticated and make a great addition to any dishware collection.